Music from the Unrealized Film Script: Dusk at Cubist Castle: Composition

 The second half of the album features more experimental songs, influenced by drone music and musique concrète.
 When asked about the inclusion of these experimental songs, Fernandes said: "We wanted to change the way people listen to music ...
 Make people who love the Beatles also appreciate John Cage."
 An example of this experimentation is the suite of ten consecutive songs all titled "Green Typewriters".
 The eighth song in the suite is nearly ten minutes, and is a drone piece that features the sound of standing bells, typewriter keys, passing cars, and dripping water.
 The album's title track is a similar drone piece, which Houle compared to the music of a haunted house.
 Houle does note that not every song on the second half of the album is experimental, and highlights the final song "NYC-25" as a "jaunty country rock number that leaves an aftertaste of the Beatles yet again."

 Dusk at Cubist Castle focuses on surrealist imagery, in particular dreams.
 Hart described the album as "dream music for your mind."
 Thompson identifies the opening song "The Opera House" as an example of lyrical surrealism, as it mentions going to the movie theater to simply watch the actors move their mouths.
-Other topics found throughout the album include a dream that features model headshots of Gertrude Stein, and a cosmonaut who is too transfixed on the thoughts in his mind to speak.
+Other topics found throughout the album include a dream that features model headshots of Gertrude Stein, and a psychonaut who is too transfixed on the thoughts in his mind to speak.
 Many of the lyrics found throughout Dusk at Cubist Castle are sincere and happy, which Stereogum noted was different from the prevailing ethos of 1990s indie music, which focused on disillusionment and irony.
 In a 1997 interview, Doss said he wanted the Olivia Tremor Control's music to instill a sense of "mystery or happiness" in listeners.
 "I'm sending out a positive message, because the world needs it ...
 We're reaching for something that's hard to explain."